AgainstLightning/slabtrack/techtalk2023.md

 - TypeScript (2012)
   - Developed by Microsoft
-  - JavaScript is a dynamically typed language
+  - JavaScript is dynamically typed
-  - Superset, adding static typing during development
+  - Adds static typing to development
-  - compiles to JavaScript
   - Made all the "real" devs happy

 Phew, that's a lot of progress; we're almost there.
 Let's take stock: It's 2015, Uptown Funk and The Force Awakens are doing gangbusters, (Left shark, the dress, fury road) and the web has fully come into its own.
 Web 1.0 is a bad memory and it's now a place where real people get real stuff done in real time, really.
 It is integral to our lives, the web isn't a tool or a platform, it's a human right.
 The internet is now a necessity for how modern first-world life operates and at the heart of it, is JavaScript.
 It's the most popular language in the world and the jokes of a new JavaScript library or framework every day are not far from the truth.
 The web is a place of constant change, and it's only getting faster.
+I personally cannot to see what's NEXT...JS

 Speaking of...

 Cannot speak on Next.js, without speaking on Vercel.

-- Vercel
+- Vercel (2015)
+  - Founded by Guillermo Rauch
+  - Framework-specific deployment platform
+    - Global CDN
+    - Edge functions
-  - ???
+    - Focus on DX
+  - Used by Github, Airbnb & Uber

 - Next.js (2016)
   - Framework for React
     - File-based routing
   - Server-side rendering (SSR)
-    - Pre-rendering
     - SEO friendly
     - Performant, leveraging the server
-    - We've come full circle?
+    - Full circle?
   - Static site generation (SSG)
-  - Incremental Static Regeneration (ISR)
   - React 18 (2021)
     - Server components